-Applicants should forward their curriculum vitae and the names and addresses of three references (including telephone and email information) quoting FAPT24-23 to Dr. Jalil Safaei Boroojeny, Chair, Health Sciences, at jalil.safaeiboroojeny@unbc.ca.
+Applicants should forward their curriculum vitae, cover letter, and the names and addresses of three references (including telephone and email information) quoting FAPT12-25 to: Dr. Tara Lynne Clapp, Chair of the School of Planning and Sustainability, at sps@unbc.ca.
+Materials should be in .pdf format.

-Persons with disabilities, who anticipate needing accommodation for any part of the application and hiring process, may contact UNBC Health & Wellbeing at wellbeing@unbc.ca.
+Persons with disabilities, who anticipate needing accommodation for any part of the application and hiring process, may contact UNBC Health & Wellbeing at employeewellbeing@unbc.ca.
 Any personal information provided will be maintained in confidence.

 All qualified candidates are encouraged to apply; however, Canadians and permanent residents will be given priority.
-We thank all applicants for their interest in UNBC however, only those applicants selected for further consideration will be contacted.
+We thank all applicants for their interest in UNBC.
+However, only those applicants selected for further consideration will be contacted.

-Applications received on or before October 31, 2023, will receive full consideration; however, applications will be accepted until the position is filled.
+Applications received on or before August 15, 2025, will receive full consideration; however, applications will be accepted until the position is filled.